About Autonomous AI Database

 Database Cloning

-You can clone an Autonomous Database, creating a point-in-time copy of it or its backup set.
-You can use the cloning feature to quickly set up an Autonomous Database with historical data for purposes such as testing, development, or analytics.
+You can clone an Autonomous AI Database, creating a point-in-time copy of it or its backup set.
+You can use the cloning feature to quickly set up an Autonomous AI Database with historical data for purposes such as testing, development, or analytics.

-Autonomous Database supports the following clone types:
+Autonomous AI Database supports the following clone types:

 • Full Clone: A full clone creates a new database that includes the metadata and data from the source database.